 Dr. Rothschild is an historical sociologist whose research has always focused on the intersections of social movements and identity.
 Rothschild’s interests surround the larger questions of how movements shape individuals and groups both within movements and beyond, with specific attention to issues of racialization, privilege, power, discourse, victimization, and representation in a variety of contexts within the United States.
-More recent social movements she has studied include: The Day Without an Immigrant Protests of 2006, The Militia of Montana, the Mythopetic Men’s movement and Gun Violence Prevention Activists.
+More recent social movements she has studied include: The Day Without an Immigrant Protests of 2006, The Militia of Montana, the Mythopetic Men’s movement, Gun Violence Prevention Activists, and Redneck Revolt.

 (2011) An Immigrant, Not a Worker: Depiction of the 2006 ‘Day Without an Immigrant’ Protests in Printed Media of the United States.
 Journal of Media Sociology.
 3 (1-4): 77-89.

 (2010) Racialized Masculinity and Discourses of Victimization: A Comparison of the Mythopoetic Men’s Movement and the Militia of Montana.
 Advances in Gender Research, 13 (1).

 (2016).
 “An Informal Discussion Roundtable: Tightrope Walking: Role of Researcher and Activist in Ethnographic Studies of Social Movements”, American Sociological Association.
 Seattle, Washington.

 (2010).
 “Anti-immigrant sentiment and dehumanization: Representations of The Day without an Immigrant Protests” in Investigating Countermovement Dynamics.
 Eastern Sociological Society Annual Meeting.
 Boston: Massachusetts.

 SOC 220 Sociological Perspectives on Race